 GTID_EXECUTED

-I mean, what's going to go wrong?
+I mean, what's going to be inconvenient?

 --single-transaction